Cracking the Code: CEO Eran Atlas Talks DreaMed’s Revolutionary Tech

 Beyond Type 1: Can you talk about the founding of DreaMed?

-Eran: DreaMed started as part of one of the biggest institutes for people with Type 1 diabetes in Israel.
+Eran: DreaMed started as part of one of the biggest institutes for people with type 1 diabetes in Israel.
 The director of this institute is Professor Moshe Philip (co-chairman of ATTD).
 His vision was to bring in technological people to try to develop solutions to help the needs of people with diabetes.
 One of our first projects was to create an algorithm for automated insulin delivery… We were the first in the world to do automated insulin delivery clinical trials outside of a hospital and we published these results in the New England Journal of Medicine.
 This was the first manuscript about people looping and then we were the first to send people home with automated insulin delivery in 2012.

 We created a relationship with Medtronic Diabetes, which allowed us to communicate with their insulin pump and a continuous glucose monitor.
 After we finished a lot of sessions of clinical trials, we decided we wanted to regulate our technology software as a standalone medical device.
 That’s why we established DreaMed in 2014.
 Since then, we’ve made a licensing deal with Medtronic.
 They were the first investor in the company and our technology will be part of their next generation advanced hybrid closed loop system: the 780G.
-But working on the closed loop project, we always knew that not all the people with diabetes would have access to closed loop, but we very much believe that the majority will have access to CGM technology.
+But working on the closed loop project, we always knew that not all the people with diabetes would have access to closed loop, but we very much believe that the majority will have access to continuous glucose monitor (CGM) technology.

 The thing that we were focused on is how we can use our expertise to create something that will be able to help the providers and the patient better dose insulin based on data that comes from CGM and from insulin delivery devices.
 For that purpose, we started to develop a technology that we call today the DreaMed Advisor.
 DreaMed Advisor is a decision support system that captures all data and recommends very precise, personalized insulin delivery for that specific patient.
 Not in a real-time manner, but in the manner of a treatment plan.